-Parameter State Standard Dissolved Oxygen 7 mg/L as a daily minimum (2A) 5 mg/L as a daily minimum (2B) For class 2 waters, compliance required 50 percent of the days at which the flow of the receiving water is equal to the $7Q{10}$ (Seven-day ten-year low flow means the lowest average seven-day flow with a once in ten-year recurrence interval) ≤126 organisms/100mL (as a geometric mean of not less than five samples representative of conditions within any calendar month, nor shall more than te percent of all samples taken during any calendar month individually exceed 1,260 organisms/100mL.
-Standard applies only between April 1 and October 3.
-Nitrate ≤10 mg/L (drinking water and 2A) Total Phosphorus ≤0.15 mg/L (South Region) Solids ≤10 mg/L (2A) (Southern River) ≤30 mg/L (2B) (Central River) Standard must not be exceeded more than 10% of the time over a multiyear window; the assessment season is April through September Temperature "no material increase" (2A) No more than "5°F [~2.8°C] above natural in streams based on monthly average of maximum daily temperature, except in no case shall it exceed the daily average temperature of 86°F [30°C]" (2B)
+Parameter State Standard Chloride ≤ 230 mg/L (chronic standard) Chlorophyll-a ≤ 35 mg/L Assessment season is June to September Dissolved Oxygen 7 mg/L as a daily minimum (2A) 5 mg/L as a daily minimum (2B) For class 2 waters, compliance required 50 percent of the days at which the flow of the receiving water is equal to the $7Q{10}$ (Seven-day ten-year low flow means the lowest average seven-day flow with a once in ten-year recurrence interval) E. coli bacteria ≤ 126 organisms/100mL (as a geometric mean of not less than five samples representative of conditions within any calendar month, nor shall more than ten percent of all samples taken during any calendar month individually exceed 1,260 organisms/100mL.
+Standard applies only between April 1 and October 31) Nitrate ≤ 10 mg/L (drinking water and 2A) Total Phosphorus ≤ 0.15 mg/L (South Region) Total Suspended Solids ≤ 10 mg/L (2A) (Southern River) ≤ 30 mg/L (2B) (Central River) Standard must not be exceeded more than 10% of the time over a multiyear window; the assessment season is April through September Temperature "no material increase" (2A) No more than "5°F [~2.8°C] above natural in streams based on monthly average of maximum daily temperature, except in no case shall it exceed the daily average temperature of 86°F [30°C]" (2B)

-^{}Per conversation with MPCA staff, the VRWJPO will now report TSS findings using the warm water (2B) stream standard for the Central River Nutrient Region, instead of the warm water standard for the Southern River Nutrient Region (≤65 mg/L) as has historically been used.
+Per conversation with MPCA staff in 2020, the VRWJPO reports TSS findings using the warm water (2B) stream standard for the Central River Nutrient Region, instead of the warm water standard for the Southern River Nutrient Region ($\leq 65 \text{ mg/L}$) as has historically been used.